dd32/td-gh-ex/readme.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in Academic Hub in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to http://podamibenepal.com/themes/academic-hub for a guide on how to customize this theme.
+4. Go to http://podamibenepal.com/docs/document-academic-hub/ for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

+== Frequently Asked Questions ==

+= Does this theme support any plugins? =

+Academic Hub includes support for Infinite Scroll in Jetpack.

 == Copyright ==